Will Contests: Testamentary Capacity

 Insane Delusion Held by the Testator: Did It Affect Property Distribution?

-An insane delusion, as used in laws concerning wills, is a false idea that is either unsupported by the facts or is contrary to demonstrative facts, and where the testator cannot be convinced by any evidence that shows it to be false (hence, the name insane delusion rather than just delusion), and the delusion caused the testator to give less or nothing to the challenger of the will who is asserting that she got less because of the insane delusion.
+An insane delusion, as used in laws on wills, is a false idea that is either unsupported by the facts or is contrary to demonstrative facts, and where the testator cannot be convinced by any evidence that shows it to be false (hence, the name insane delusion rather than just delusion), and the delusion caused the testator to give less or nothing to the challenger of the will who is asserting that she got less because of the insane delusion.

 Note, however, that someone can have an insane delusion, as defined by law, without actually being insane.
 Furthermore, the insane delusion must be rebuttable by demonstrative facts — facts that every rational person can agree as to its veracity.
 This would generally — but not always — excludes opinions, prejudices and other eccentricities, and spiritual or religious beliefs, most of which are based on unsupported facts, but which are still considered true by many people.
 However, a judge or jury may be more inclined to find an insane delusion if it is an unsupported belief that they do not believe or if the testator had eccentricities that the local people considered odd.